-The PENN Fathom star drag is lightweight, quick on the retrieve, and extremely castable due to its revolutionary Live Spindle design.
+The Penn Fathom star drag is lightweight, quick on the retrieve and extremely castable due to its revolutionary Live Spindle design.
 The revolutionary Live Spindle design assist the Fathom SD in long cast.
 A Full Metal Body and sideplate keep precise gear alignment under heavy loads, and the powerful HT-100™ drag system will stay smooth from start to finish.

-Depending on your needs, there is a Penn Fathom reel that should strike your fancy.
-If being armed with a downsized and lightweight aluminum reel is on your agenda, then either the FTH12 (15.5 ounces) or the FTH15 (15.6 ounces) should be good to go.
-Like all other members of the new Fathom family of star drag saltwater fishing reels, each of these two mighty mites features a stainless steel reel stand, six stainless ball bearings and that same lighting fast 6:0:1 retrieve rate.
-But since these two little sisters have a smaller profile and correspondingly downsized footprint, they will retrieve only 28 inches of line per crank when either dancing a jig vertically in the water column for blues or stripers, or working a popper horizontally through a rip, which is still faster than most competitive reels in their class.
+There is always a Penn Fathom reel that should strike your fancy.
+If you are looking for a downsized and lightweight aluminum reel then either the FTH12 (15.5 ounces) or the FTH15 (15.6 ounces) should be good to go.
+Like all other members of the new Fathom family of star drag saltwater fishing reels, they feature a stainless steel reel stand, six stainless ball bearings and that same lighting fast 6:0:1 retrieve rate.
+These two little sisters have a smaller profile and correspondingly downsized footprint.
+This means they will retrieve only 28 inches of line per crank when either dancing a jig vertically in the water column for blues or stripers, or when working a popper horizontally through a rip.
+This is still faster than most competitive reels in their class.

 The FTH15 model features a slightly wider spool that will increase line capacity for both braid and mono.
-My fave FTH25N offers the aforementioned larger diameter side plates that will up the ante to 40 inches per crank of the adjustable power reel handle, but its “reel” strength is that it packs a huge amount of braid into a relatively compact package that’s only 17.9 ounces.
+My favourite FTH25N offers the aforementioned larger diameter side plates that will up the ante to 40 inches per crank of the adjustable power reel handle, but its “reel” strength is that it packs a huge amount of braid into a relatively compact package that’s only 17.9 ounces.